piers-sinclair/pierssinclair.github.io/_posts/2024-06-15-System-Design-in-Azure-for-clients-Video-Streaming-Service.md

 Q: So the system should let users load videos on the fly and allow real-time playback?\
 A: Yes, it's crucial that the experience is seamless.

+Q: How will the users find and view the videos?\
+A: They will be on our public facing website.
+Users will be able to navigate to a page which has the video in it.
+There will also be a page for searching the videos.

 Q: For playing the videos, can the user jump to different points in time e.g. skip to 10 minutes in?\
 A: Yes, it should support full control.